gbarkerz/AccessibleSolitaire/README.md

 The colours shown in the game depend on whether the device's ** Dark Mode** setting is on when the game is started.

+Figure 20: A solitaire game running on iOS at a zoom level of 150%, with all cards showing a large rank letter and suit symbol, using the app's dark mode colours.
 ![iOS: A game in progress at a zoom level of 150%, with all cards showing a large rank letter and suit symbol, using the app's dark mode colours.](/ReadmeScreenshots/AccessibleSolitaire_DarkZoom_iOS.jpg)

+Figure 21: A solitaire game running on iOS with all cards showing a zoom icon at their top right corners, using the app's dark mode colours.
 ![iOS: A game in progress with all cards showing a zoom icon at their top right corners, using the app's dark mode colours.](/ReadmeScreenshots/AccessibleSolitaire_DarkShowZoomCard_iOS.jpg)

+Figure 22: A solitaire game running on iOS with a large popup window showing a 10 of Hearts card, using the app's dark mode colours.
 ![iOS: A large popup window showing a 10 of Clubs card, using the app's dark mode colours.](/ReadmeScreenshots/AccessibleSolitaire_DarkPopup_iOS.jpg)

+Figure 23: A solitaire game running on Android at a zoom level of 150%, with all cards showing a large rank letter and suit symbol, using the app's dark mode colours.
 ![Android: A game in progress at a zoom level of 150%, with all cards showing a large rank letter and suit symbol, using the app's dark mode colours.](/ReadmeScreenshots/AccessibleSolitaire_DarkZoom.jpg)

+Figure 24: A solitaire game running on Android with all cards showing a zoom icon at their top right corners, using the app's dark mode colours.
 ![Android: A game in progress with all cards showing a zoom icon at their top right corners, using the app's dark mode colours.](/ReadmeScreenshots/AccessibleSolitaire_DarkShowZoomCard.jpg)

+Figure 25: A solitaire game running on iOS with a large popup window showing a 10 of Clubs card, using the app's dark mode colours.
 ![Android: A large popup window showing a 10 of Clubs card, using the app's dark mode colours.](/ReadmeScreenshots/AccessibleSolitaire_DarkPopup.jpg)

 In addition, the game has a **"Card Appearance"** setting which can be used to lower the brightness of cards shown in the game.

+Figure 26: A solitaire game running on iOS with all cards having a grey background instead of the default white background.
 ![iOS: A game in progress with all cards having a grey background instead of the default white background.](/ReadmeScreenshots/AccessibleSolitaire_DarkenCards_iOS.jpg)

+Figure 27: A solitaire game running on Android with all cards having a grey background instead of the default white background.
 ![Android: A game in progress with all cards having a grey background instead of the default white background.](/ReadmeScreenshots/AccessibleSolitaire_DarkenCards.jpg)

 ## Other Settings